vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

 ## Result

-You just saw how easy it is to write to and read from InfluxDB.
-It scales to huge sizes and is simple to use, but it's best reserved for time-based measurements.
-Data without a timestamp is better stored in a different database.
+You just saw how easy it is to write to and read from InfluxDB with Peakboard.
+InfluxDB scales to massive sizes and is simple to use, but it's best reserved for time-based measurements.
+Data without timestamps is better suited for other types of databases.